AlCorreia/GeFs/README.md

 - Robust classification
 - Inference with missing values

+This repository reproduces the experiments provided in the papers [Joints in Random Forests](https://arxiv.org/abs/2006.14937) and [Towards Robust Classification with Deep Generative Forests](https://arxiv.org/abs/2007.05721).
+See the `experiments` folder for the experimental set-up.

 ## Installation

 To install GeFs it suffices to run `pip install .` at the root directory of this repository.
 This project was developed for Python 3 and mostly likely will not run in Python 2.